At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for supporting children's academic, social, and emotional development.
-Mention why you are interested in the Learning Support Assistant role and how your background aligns with the school's values and needs.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for supporting children's academic and emotional development.
+Mention specific experiences that demonstrate your skills and resilience in working with young learners.

 How to prepare for a job interview at i-teachers